Sophia-Community/SophiApp/README.md

 ## About SophiApp

 SophiApp is a free, open-source app for fine-tuning Windows 10 (Windows 11 is in the work).
-It offers a modern UI/UX, tons of tweaks, and shows how Windows can be configured without making any harm to the OS.
+It offers a modern UI/UX, more than 130 tweaks, and shows how Windows can be configured without making any harm to the OS.

 ## System Requirements